wtbdg/ai/README.md

-# AI Expression Emoticon
+# AI Happy Meter

-Emoticon based on your expression in a camera and metered happyness value.
+Happy Meter based on your expression in a camera.

 ## Todo

 - [x] Smoother transition
-- [ ] Take picture on smile
+- [x] Take picture on smile
 - [ ] Save and share picture